Las Vegas Casino Timeline

 1996

 • Monte Carlo opens (replacing the Desert Rose Motel).
-Magician Lance Burton has been the featured performer since the opening.
+Magician Lance Burton is the featured performer since the opening.

 • The Stratosphere opens. (formerly Vegas World, without the tower.)